ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/01-hash-functions.md

     hash on the value of the first character because this is likely to be unevenly distributed.

-In the rest of this section, and in section XX, you will see several examples of hash functions that illustrate these points.
+In the rest of this section, and in section @sec:better-hash-functions, you will see several examples of hash functions that illustrate these points.

 ### Properties of a hash function